Cultra Manor – Ulster Folk and Transport Museum

 Things to do While You are Here

-Cultra Manor’s grand interior and features are perfect to hold weddings and evening affairs.
+Cultra Manor’s grand interior and features are perfect for holding weddings and evening affairs.
 Additionally, civil and religious ceremonies can be held in the Drawing Room.
 The terrace is also perfect for scenic wedding photo sessions.

-The Kennedy Room where all these beautiful occasions are held is actually named after the family who owned the estate.
+The Kennedy Room, where all these beautiful occasions are held, is named after the family who owned the estate.
 It takes up to 150 guests seated at round tables.

 Be Treated Like a Superstar

-You can have the wedding of your dreams at Cultra Manor, and you can also get superstar treatment through some of their added offers to make your special day even more special!
+You can have the wedding of your dreams at Cultra Manor and get superstar treatment through some of their added offers to make your special day even more special!

 • Complimentary entry to the Ulster Folk & Transport Museum for you and your guests on your wedding day